10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ⭐️ Rating: 9.4/10 ✓ Easy walk to Union Station ✓ Excellent mid-range value

-If you want to stay within walking distance of Union Station without paying luxury hotel prices, Novotel Toronto Centre is one of the smartest value picks downtown.
+When we want to stay within walking distance of Union Station without paying luxury hotel prices, Novotel Toronto Centre is one of the smartest value picks downtown.
 Located on The Esplanade, it’s just a short, easy 5 minute walk to Union Station.

 This recently renovated mid-range hotel offers modern, refreshed rooms and strong value for its prime location.
 You’re right beside St. Lawrence Market — one of the best food spots in Toronto — and within walking distance of the Hockey Hall of Fame, CN Tower, Scotiabank Arena, Ripley’s Aquarium, and the Toronto Islands ferry terminal.